 "Walking is great for me, because I don't have to buy anything to do it, and it doesn't take a lot of my time," she says.

 While watching TV, Linda uses small hand weights to do arm lifts during commercial breaks.

 Every little bit helps

 At 39, with a family history of type 2 diabetes, Linda says she should have watched her weight more carefully.
 She wasn't too surprised by her prediabetes diagnosis.
 But she got motivated right away to do what she could about it.

-"I watched my mom inject herself with insulin every day.
+"I watched my mom give herself shots every day.
 Sometimes she needed my help," Linda says.
 "She had the hardest time keeping her blood sugar down and figuring out what to eat.
 I don't want to go down that road if I can avoid it."

-Linda uses the Eat Well Plate to help her make healthy eating choices.
-She fills half of her plate with at least two kinds of non-starchy vegetables and fruits or adds a salad to go with lunch.
-One-quarter of her plate is a protein food.
-The final quarter of her plate is for whole grain foods.
-She chooses whole grain foods as often as possible.
-She also enjoys water with every meal.
+Linda uses Canada's Food Guide to help her make healthy eating choices.
+She fills half of her plate with vegetables and fruits.
+One-quarter of her plate is whole grain foods.
+The final quarter of her plate is for protein foods.
+She makes water her drink of choice.

 "In general, I try to limit added sugar," she says.
 "But you have to live a little.
 My motto is: Everything in moderation."

 This story is based on information gathered from many people facing this health issue.